cvt220106/CorgiPile-PostgreSQL/README.md

 # Implementation in PostgreSQL

-The following figure illustrates the implementation of CorgiPile with new operators and double-buffer optimization, in PostgreSQL.
+The following figure illustrates the implementation of CorgiPile with new operators and double-buffering optimization, in PostgreSQL.

 ![Implementation](corgipile-docs/impl/Shuffle-free-SGD-implementation.png)